If you would like to create a custom menu that has menu items only visible to the logged-in users of your website, then keep on reading this article.

 This section from the "How to Use the Author Image Element" article might be useful to you if you want to learn how to set your image in the WordPress user settings.

-Lastly, you can go ahead and link the menu item to various posts or pages from your website, to the Thrive Apprentice course index page, etc. Simply select the "Menu Item" from the breadcrumbs, to go back to its options:
+Lastly, if you want, you can go ahead and link the menu item to various posts or pages from your website, to the Thrive Apprentice course index page, etc. Simply select the "Menu Item" from the breadcrumbs, to go back to its options: